NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-executing-workflows.md

 * Look into the latest log by typing `less .nextflow.log`.

-You'll be greeting by a wealth of debugging information, which may even seem a bit overkill at this point!
+You'll be greeted by a wealth of debugging information, which may even seem a bit overkill at this point!
 This level of detail is, however, quite useful for advanced debugging - but we'll get to debugging more later.
 Regardless, these different types of logs are quite useful both as a history of what you've